ExpressVPN CIO among three facing $1.6 million DOJ fine over Project Raven

 Read more: What is Kape Technologies?
 What you need to know about the parent company of CyberGhost VPN

-Despite future employment restrictions, ExpressVPN said in an email to CNET that it still backs Gericke's position within the company.
+Despite future employment restrictions, ExpressVPN noted in an email to CNET that Garecki was not among the members of the US intelligence community referenced in the Justice Department's filing but a former member of the US military, and that ExpressVPN still backs Gericke's position within the company.

 "We've known the key facts relating to Daniel's employment history since before we hired him, as he disclosed them proactively and transparently with us from the start.
-In fact, it was his history and expertise that made him an invaluable hire for our mission to protect users' privacy and security," ExpressVPN said, adding that the company has already benefitted from Gericke's history as a US intelligence operative.
+In fact, it was his history and expertise that made him an invaluable hire for our mission to protect users' privacy and security," ExpressVPN said, adding that the company has already benefitted from Gericke's history in the US government.

 "We were confident at the time and continue to be confident now in Daniel's desire and ability to contribute to our mission of enabling users to better protect their privacy and security.
 He has demonstrated nothing but professionalism and commitment to advancing our ability to keep user data safe and private.
 Our trust in Daniel remains strong."